TheBayoumi/Sprints_RTOS_MC01/README.md

 1. In the ""prvIdleTask"" function.

       -Modify the idle task to keep it always the farest deadline

 2. In the ""xTaskIncrementTick"" function:

       -In every tick increment, calculate the new task deadline and insert it in the correct position in the EDF ready list"

 3. In the ""xTaskIncrementTick"" function:

       -Make sure that as soon as a new task is available in the EDF ready list, a context switching should take place.

->Verifying an EDF scheduler implementation
+>Verification of an EDF scheduler implementation

 1. Using analytical methods calculate the following for the given set of tasks:

       -Calculate the system hyperperiod
       -Calculate the CPU load
       -Check system schedulability using URM and time demand analysis techniques (Assuming the given set of tasks are scheduled using a fixed priority rate monotonic scheduler)

 2. Using Simso offline simulator, simulate the given set of tasks assuming:

       -Fixed priority rate monotonic scheduler "

 3. Using Keil simulator in run-time and the given set of tasks:

       -Calculate the CPU usage time.